 The remaining task is to obtain the slow gluon approximation for topology C. As a reminder, this topology interchanges gluons $2$ and $3$ from topology A. In this topology, the slow gluon $3$ is emitted from the gluon $1$.
 The resulting amplitude in this approximation will thus be closely related to the amplitude of topology B, in the sense that the color operator can be expressed as the generators acting on the same LO operator, but acting on $\Transv{x}{}$ instead of $\Transv{y}{}$.
 This is analogous to the quark and the antiquark amplitudes in the $q\bar{q}g$ case.
 We will then skip the intermediate steps of the derivation and present the final expression for the amplitude.
 The expression reads

 Combining the amplitudes of the three contributing topologies, we have the following expression for the $ggg$ amplitude in the slow gluon limit:

 From here, the remaining steps to obtain the JIMWLK evolution of the LO $g\to gg$ cross section are exactly the same as for the $q\bar{q}g$ case.
-This concludes our derivation of the (real) JIMWWLK evolution of the dijet cross-section in forward pA collisions in the gluon initiated channel.
+This concludes our derivation of the (real) JIMWLK evolution of the dijet cross section in forward pA collisions in the gluon-initiated channel.